 For US federal tax purposes, the main consideration for replacing an interbank offered rate (IBOR) with a fallback rate (like SOFR) is that this alteration could result in a deemed exchange of the instrument (resulting in tax implications for both the issuer and the holder of the instrument).

-We’ll break down the guidance for addressing the US federal tax consequences of replacing an IBOR with a successor rate into three areas:
+Our experts broke down the guidance for addressing the US federal tax consequences of replacing an IBOR with a successor rate into three areas:

 - Older rules for addressing the US tax consequences for amendments to debt in general